 Filtering

 lplex supports filtering frames by PGN, manufacturer, device instance, and CAN NAME.
-Filters can be applied at the API level (query parameters), in buffered sessions, and in lplexdump.
+Filters can be applied at the API level (query parameters), in buffered sessions, and in the lplex CLI.

 Filter types